 Picking up your pastel palette…

-With Spring right round the corner, we’re ready to trade in our leather bomber jackets for something a little lighter.
+With summer right round the corner, we’re ready to trade in our leather bomber jackets for something a little lighter.
 Though pastels for spring have been done time and again, we’re convinced there’s a reason clichés (and trends) exist.
 You have to admit, there’s something instantly comforting about pale pinks, powder blues, and generally softer hues.

 We scouted the streets of Hong Kong to find a pastel piece that would bring a fresh 2017 look – and finally found it at one of our high street favourites: Zara.
 With a lapel collar and an oversized fit, this Long Waistcoat will carry you right into the warmer months.
 Because, let’s be honest, no one wants to wear sleeves in the summer.
 The androgynous vibe is an ideal way to let your accessories and styling really shape the piece.
 We’re living in an age where women are making a pink dress and pearls just as feminine as torn jeans and combat boots, and it’s great that dressing in a ‘girly’ way now means wearing anything that makes you feel confident and comfortable.
 Spoiler: The concept of being fashionable means being uncomfortable is a (dangerously backwards) lie.

 If you’re looking to score a sophisticated spring/summer look, we’ve got a daytime and evening style to get you there.
 Plus, we’ve made sure to pair the pastels with mama-friendly items and accessories that eliminate the risk of coming across a tad too candy-floss…

 This cami is 100% luxe silk and 100% on our summer-essentials list.
 Pick between the petite or tall option, and try to resist buying one in every colour.
 The navy is another favourite of ours!